toolleeo/cli-apps/README.md

 * [git](https://git-scm.com/) - The winner across all the existing file versioning tools, distributed versioning, fully controllable from the command-line, plenty of configuration and usage options, behind a number of related project that leverage git as backend.
 * [Git Auto Sync](https://github.com/GitJournal/git-auto-sync) - Automatically commits changes to a git repository, and always keep that repo up to date.
 * [git commander](https://github.com/golbin/git-commander) - A git tool with an easy interactive terminal interface.
+* [Git Commit Vanity Hash Solver](https://github.com/trichner/gitc0ffee) - Neat tool to find a 'vanity' hash for a given git commit.
+Make all your commits hashes start with the prefix c0ffee, cafe, badc0de5 or whatever makes you happy!
 * [git-all-branches](https://github.com/zacanger/git-all-branches) - Improved visualization of git branches (`git branch -a`).
 * [git-annex](https://git-annex.branchable.com/) - Manages files with `git`, without checking the file contents into git; very useful to manage large/binary files.
 * [git-cliff](https://github.com/orhun/git-cliff) - A highly customizable Changelog Generator that follows Conventional Commit specifications.